Idea

 You just started working with a new application at work that’s supposed to make your life easier.
 Excitedly, you open it up and are immediately greeted with a barrage of buttons, menus, and unfamiliar terminology.

 Feeling overwhelmed, you consider closing the app and giving up on it altogether.
-You can’t do that, of course, because you kind of need your job.
+You can’t do that, of course, because you need your job.
 But then, something amazing happens.
-A friendly popup appears, guiding you through the app’s features and explaining what everything is and how to use them effectively.
+A friendly popup appears, guiding you through the app’s features and explaining everything and how to use the software effectively.

 Suddenly, what seemed like an impossible task becomes manageable, and you find yourself navigating with a better understanding of it.
 This is the power of contextual help.
-In today’s digital workplace, where new software and applications are required for virtually every task, employee adoption is the key to success.
+Employee adoption is the key to success in today’s digital workplace, where new software and applications are required for virtually every task.

-Businesses need to ensure that employees not only understand how to use their products but also feel supported and empowered throughout the onboarding process.
+Businesses need to ensure that employees understand how to use their products and feel supported and empowered throughout the onboarding process.
 And that’s where contextual help examples come in.

-Whether you call contextual help in-app help or something else entirely, you can learn more about what it is in our previous post as well as how it helps your organization.
-This post focuses more on the examples that we also went over in that post as well as how it helps employee adoption of company software.
+Whether you call it contextual help, in-app help, or something else entirely, you can learn more about what it is in our previous post, and how it helps your organization.
+This post focuses more on the examples we also went over in that post and how they help employees adopt company software.

 We’ll dive into various examples of contextual help strategies, including onboarding, walkthroughs, videos, tooltips, feedback, and system alerts.
-There are lots of different ways contextual help can be used in a digital adoption platform and we’ll explore the most useful and common.
+There are many different ways contextual help can be used in a digital adoption platform, and we’ll explore the most useful and common.

 Employee adoption of company software is a critical factor in the success of any organization.
 In today’s fast-paced digital age, where new software and applications are constantly being developed, businesses need to ensure that employees know how to use them and use them correctly.

-The success of an organization and innovations from IT rely on employees being well-trained.
-Sometimes that could mean a good software simulation but that also often means providing employees help while they’re doing tasks in company software.
+The success of an organization and IT innovations rely on well-trained employees.
+Sometimes, that could mean a good software simulation, but that also often means providing employees help while doing a task.

-Employees who aren’t provided proper training aren’t going to feel a connection to the company and will simply feel like the company doesn’t care about them.
-Any successful company that cares about employees and wants to reduce employee turnover puts effort into their training.
+Employees who aren’t provided proper training aren’t going to feel a connection to the company and will feel like the company doesn’t care about them.
+Any successful company that cares about employees and wants to reduce employee turnover puts effort into training employees sufficiently.

 While training and practice is a good start, support for employees and the processes they need to follow in software is even better.
-Digital adoption platforms (DAPs) are a great tool to use to provide employees with contextual help in company applications.
+Digital adoption platforms (DAPs) are a great tool for providing employees with contextual help in company applications.

-From onboarding new users with a walkthrough of the software to providing employees with information for a specific task, contextual help is a great tool to cement the things they learned from formal training.
+From onboarding new users with a walkthrough of the software to providing employees with information for a specific task, contextual help is a great tool to cement what they learned from formal training.

 Understanding the Concept of Contextual Help

-Contextual help is fairly broad in what type of application it can apply to.
-Many of the DAPs we’ve used to deliver contextual help aren’t geared toward contextual help at all.
-Whether you’re using Pendo, WalkMe, or something else entirely the help functions are typically an afterthought.
+Contextual help is pretty broad regarding what type of application it can apply to.
+Many of the top DAPs to deliver contextual help aren’t geared toward contextual help at all.
+Whether you’re using Pendo, WalkMe, or something else, the help functions are typically an afterthought.

-They’re not geared towards helping employees learn software, they’re geared towards software that is purchased and used by another business or consumers.
+They’re not geared towards helping employees learn software but towards software purchased and used by another business or consumers.
 Many examples from Pendo are about how the software helped reduce churn, increase usage of features, etc.

-But in general terms, contextual help refers to providing users with relevant information and guidance at the right time and in the right context while using an application.
-That could be onboarding new users/employees or simply popping up information on a certain screen in a modal.
+However, in general terms, contextual help refers to providing users with relevant information and guidance at the right time and in the right context while using an application.
+That could be onboarding new users/employees or simply popping up information on a particular screen in a modal.

-It aims to enhance user experience by offering assistance when users need it most, thereby reducing frustration and increasing user adoption.
-That also goes for reducing employee frustration and increasing employee adoption or better yet helping them use the software as intended and abiding by company policy when necessary.
+It aims to enhance the user experience by offering assistance when users need it most, thereby reducing frustration and increasing user adoption.
+It also reduces employee frustration, increases employee adoption, or helps them use the software as intended and abide by company policy when necessary.

-This post is going to focus on the employee aspect of it and using DAPs to help internal employees use company software.
+This post will focus on the employee aspect and using DAPs to help internal employees use company software.
 From completely custom medical software built from the ground up to custom Salesforce implementations, DAPs can be helpful on many different levels for providing contextual help.

 Key Benefits of Implementing Contextual Help Strategies